Space Ranger2.0 (latest), printed on 03/24/2023

 GTF files downloaded from sites like ENSEMBL and UCSC often contain transcripts and genes which need to be filtered from your final annotation.

-mkgtf, a simple utility to filter genes based on their key-value pairs in the GTF attribute column:
+Space Ranger provides spaceranger mkgtf, a simple utility to filter genes based on their key-value pairs in the GTF attribute column.
+The command syntax requires input and output GTF file names and

 For example, the following filtering was applied to generate the GTF file for the GRCh38 Space Ranger reference package: